TayKimmy/VSCodeProject/_posts/2023-04-05-AP_computers_networks.md

 - OS: Windows 11 Home

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices -
+- Input devices - A physical piece of hardware that connects to a primary device, such as a computer, in order to provide user input
-- Output devices -
+- Output devices - Any hardware device used to send data from a computer to another device or user
 ![Input and Output Devices]({{site.baseurl}}/images/input_output_devices.jpg)
-- Program File -
+- Program File - The directory name of a standard folder in Microsoft Windows operating systems in which applications that are not part of the operating system are conventionally installed
-- Program Code -
+- Program Code - Tells a machine which actions to perform and how to complete tasks.
-- Processes -
+- Processes - An instance of a program running in a computer
-- Ports -
+- Ports - A virtual point where network connections start and end
-- Data File -
+- Data File - A computer file which stores data to be used by a computer application or system, including input and output data
-- Inspect Running Code -
+- Inspect Running Code - A feature of modern web browsers that enables anyone to view and edit a website's source code, including its HTML, CSS, JavaScript, and media files
-- Inspect Variables -
+- Inspect Variables - A way of storing data; inspecting them can see all the stored date

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)